Looking for the best terms for your mortgage? One thing to consider is the desired repayment period. Should you opt for a 30-year mortgage?

 It is interesting to note that there used to be insured mortgages with amortization periods of up to 40 years.
 However, the federal government removed this possibility in 2008 and reduced the maximum amortization to 35 years.
 In 2011, it was reduced again to 30 years, then to 25 years in 2012.

-New regulation for first-time buyers of new homes
+New regulation for first-time buyers and new properties

 Uninsured loans